Decawave/mynewt-dw1000-core/hw/bsp/dwm1002/README.md

 #
 -->

-# Decawave DW1003-DEV
+# Decawave DW1002-DEV

 ## Overview

 This distribution contains the example applications for the dwm1002-DEV.
 The dw1000 device driver model is integrated into the mynewt-OS (https://github.com/decawave/mynewt-dw1000-core).
 This driver includes native support for a 6lowPAN stack, Ranging Services, and Location Services, etc. Mynewt and it's tools build environment newt and management tools newtmgt create a powerful environment and deploying large-scale distributions within IoT.

 For these examples, we leverage the Decawave dwm1002 module and dwm1002-dev kit.
-The dwm1002 includes the nrf52832, LSM6DSL(6DoF), LIS2MDL(MAG), LPS22HB(Barometer), and Dual dw1000 transceiver configured for AoA.
+The dwm1002 includes the nrf52832, LSM6DSL(6DoF), LIS2MDL(MAG), LPS22HB(Barometer), and Dual dw1000 transceivers configured for AoA.
 The dwm1002-dev is a breakout board that supports a Seggar OB-JLink interface with RTT support.
 The mynewt build environment provides a clean interface for maintaining platform agnostics distributions.
 The dwm1003-dev and the examples contained herein provide a clean out-of-the-box experience for UWB Location Based Services.

 1. To erase the default flash image that shipped with the DWM1001.